 If you or someone you know is trying to apply for legal funding in Florida, contact High Rise Financial to schedule a one-on-one consultation.
 Our legal funding specialists will be available to discuss your unique situation and explore your alternative options for a lawsuit loan.

-We will send you cash as soon as your application for a pre-settlement loan is approved.
+We will send you cash as soon as your approval for an application for a pre-settlement loan is out.
 Learn more about Florida legal funding and find out today if you qualify.